Ankle pain: sprained ankle, heel pain, or tendonitis?

 - Exercise: Gradual range of motion exercises, strengthening exercises, and then more specific exercises to improve foot mechanics may be recommended.

-- BPC-157: A body protective compound (BPC), can accelerate healing from soft-tissue injuries.
+- BPC-157: A body protective compound (BPC) such as BPC-157 has been shown in animal studies to accelerate healing from soft-tissue injuries.
 BPC-157 is only available by prescription.
 A telemedicine consultation with an Invigor Medicine health care provider can help you decide if BPC-157 is right for you.

 Prevent further injuries